WorkTime is a great addition to your business

 When employees acknowledge that they are being monitored, they perform better.
 This is a proven fact.

 Secondly, WorkTime reports help to pinpoint workers with excellent work ethics.
-With these reports, other colleagues lagging behind can be motivated to improve themselves.
+With these reports, other colleagues lagging can be motivated to improve themselves.

 You may assume that employee monitoring at some point could turn into micromanagement.
 Well contrary to that, it can be beneficial if used respectfully.